Shelf styling tips from an actual expert (as opposed to someone who just spent too much time browsing Pinterest. 😉 )

 In hopes of keeping you from talking to your shelf, I created a printable checklist that includes all of these tips to make your next attempt at shelf styling much more satisfying.

-Fill out the form above and a printable checklist will be delivered directly to your inbox.
+Click the link above and a printable checklist will be delivered directly to your inbox.
 And if you’re looking for more shelf styling ideas before you get started, be sure to check out my 7 Awesome Shelfies post for inspiration.